JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 03: June 23, 2021

 **Today's Progress**: As yesterday, i had a lot of free time today so i spent almost the entire day studying Ruby.
-I learned more about methods, played with classes on Ruby and its vars, hashs, blocs, procs and practiced answering exercises.
+I learned more about methods, played with classes on Ruby and its vars, hashs and practiced answering exercises.

 **Thoughts:** Well, i think i was right.
 Ruby is sweety.
 I'm impress how fast i like this language.
 Even the "hard" things to understand i got it quickly due to the syntax and how i feel good when i'm into coding.
 What agony delight shall we inflict? --Thresh